SchulzLab/SNEEP/docs/gettingStarted.rst

 -----------------
 **Note** Our conda package is currently under maintance.
 Please install our software via the manual installation (see below).

 We provide a bioconda package to install the main functionality of our approach.
-Therefore an installation of  Bioconda `here <https://bioconda.github.io/>`_ is requiered.
+Therefore an installation of  Bioconda `here <https://bioconda.github.io/>`_ is required.

 .. code-block:: console